jay102/node_react_heroku_starter/README.md

 cd client<br/>
 npm install<br/>

-Edit src/database/config/config.js with postgres database info
+Edit src/database/config/config.js with postgres database info<br />
+If you decide to use Sqlite3 then edit config.js with storage and add the path to the database.<br />

+Jest and supertest are setup so you can add your tests<br />
+npm test

+Eslint was also added<br />
+npm lint

+React was used for the frontend plus Bootstrap